Toward extracting scattering phase shift from integrated correlation functions III: coupled-channels: Summary of single-channel integrated correlation function formalism

 The energy spectrum of trapped interacting systems can be determined by L\"uscher formula-like quantization conditions, see e.g. discussions in Ref.~\cite{Guo:2023ecc,Guo:2024zal}.

 To connect the integrated two-particle correlation function to scattering phase shift in infinite volume, we use its Green's function representation~\cite{Guo:2023ecc,Guo:2024zal},

 where the $i 0$ notation means that the integration variable approaches the real axis from above.
 The Green's function is the solution of Dyson equation, see e.g. Eq.(26) in Ref.\cite{Guo:2022row}.
-The spectral representation of Green's function without contributions from anti-particle time-backward propagation has the form,
+Similarly the two-particle correlation function is connected to Green's function by